All other courses required for the Environmental Studies major are described

 EVST 275 American Literature and the Environment (LS, W1)

 and oral presentation of independent research.
 Oral presentation and defense of

 research functions as the senior comprehensive exam.
-No Credit.
+Prerequisite: senior standing.

 EVST 498 Environmental Internship